chriselkins/file-move-trigger/README.md

-# 🧰 MATT Daemon – Modular Automation Trigger Tool
+# 🧙‍♂️ MATT Daemon – Modular Automation Trigger Tool

-**`matt-daemon`** is a lightweight Linux daemon designed to automate tasks by monitoring for the presence of specific trigger files.
-Upon detecting these files, it executes predefined actions such as moving files or directories, adjusting permissions, or running custom scripts.
-This tool is ideal for system administrators and developers seeking a straightforward method to initiate tasks without the complexity of full-fledged automation frameworks.
-It's designed for security, performance, and full Linux systemd integration.
+> “He’s not just a daemon… he’s the MATT-daemon.”

+`matt-daemon` is a no-nonsense, file-based task automation daemon for Linux.
+Think of it as your personal task butler: silently watching your directories and springing into action when a trigger file appears.

+Whether you're moving freshly downloaded media, kicking off backups, or launching scripts like a DevOps ninja, `matt-daemon` is here for it.
+Built for security, speed, and full systemd integration — because crons are boring and inotify is beautiful.

+> "One small file for man, one giant task for matt-daemon."

 ## 🔍 Key Features